-The State of Washington hereby authorizes Desert Claim Wind Power LLC (Desert Claim or Certificate Holder), any and all parent companies, and any and all assignees or successors approved by the Council to construct and/or operate the Project, as described in Article I.A. of this Agreement, subject to the terms and conditions set forth in Council Order No. 843, Council Order Recommending Site Certification on Condition (Attachment 2 to this Agreement), and this Site Certification Agreement.
+The State of Washington hereby authorizes Desert Claim Wind Power LLC (Desert Claim or Certificate Holder), any and all parent companies, and any and all assignees or successors approved by the Council to construct and/or operate the Project, as described in Article I.A. of this Agreement, subject to the terms and conditions set forth in Council Order No. 843, Council Order Recommending Site Certification on Condition (Attachment 2 to this Agreement), Council Resolution No. 353, and this Site Certification Agreement.

-The construction and operation authorized in this Agreement shall be located within the areas designated herein and in the Request for Amendment by Desert Claim dated February 6, 2018 (Amendment Request).
+The construction and operation authorized in this Agreement shall be located within the areas designated herein and in the Amendment Request.

-This Site Certification Agreement authorizes the Certificate Holder to construct the Project such that Substantial Completion is achieved no later than November 13, 2028 five (5) years from the date that Amendment No. 1 is approved by the Council; provided, however, that such construction is not delayed by a force majeure event, and that the construction schedule that the Certificate Holder submits pursuant to Article IV.K of this Agreement demonstrates its intention and good faith basis to believe that construction shall be completed within eighteen (18) months of beginning Construction.
+This Site Certification Agreement authorizes the Certificate Holder to construct the Project such that Substantial Completion is achieved no later than November 13, 2028; provided, however, that such construction is not delayed by a force majeure event, and that the construction schedule that the Certificate Holder submits pursuant to Article IV.K of this Agreement demonstrates its intention and good faith basis to believe that construction shall be completed within eighteen (18) months of beginning Construction.